Increased awareness and education may save lives and reduce trauma

 A 2016 survey of members of IPI found that a significant number of respondents reported suicides or attempted suicides (38 and 20 percent, respectively) in facilities they managed.

 The publication covers a wide range of topics, from installing physical barriers and signage that offers crisis line information to on-the-scene intervention and post-traumatic care for employees and witnesses.
 It also addresses how to effectively manage media attention that can unintentionally glamorize suicide with tragic consequences.

-Suicide in Parking Facilities: Prevention, Response, and Recovery is available as a free download at parking.org/sprr.
+Suicide in Parking Facilities: Deterrence, Response, and Recovery is available as a free download here.
 IPI is offering a webinar on the topic in August, as well as onsite preparedness training.
 Contact Tina Altman at email@example.com or 571.699.3009 for more information.

 Media coverage can inadvertently glamorize death by suicide.
 Please consider consulting

 www.reportingonsuicide.org for guidance in covering this topic.